Jejkobb/Speechfire/README.md

 ### 2. Record audio

+- Place your cursor on a text field in Firefox.
 - Press `ctrl+alt+s` to start recording.
 - Press `ctrl+alt+s` to stop recording.
 - The transcription will be displayed in the focused text field.